• Skip to primary navigation

 Ingredients

 • Corn Tortillas: Chipotle uses their own tortillas, which you obviously can't buy from the grocery store.
 For the best flavor, choose a brand that has few ingredients and no preservatives.
-I used 5 ½-inch La Banderita yellow corn tortillas, because they are healthier, but Chipotle does use white corn tortillas.
+We used 5 ½-inch La Banderita yellow corn tortillas, because they are healthier, but Chipotle does use white corn tortillas.

 What kind of chips does Chipotle use?